A Very Good Inbox Day

 The waiting game

-But honestly, being invited to submit feels like a milestone all on its own.
+Will any of these collections be selected for promotion?
+Who knows.
+Just being invited to submit feels like a milestone all on its own.
 It’s a quiet nod that the work is resonating, growing, and landing where it needs to.

 If you’re a fellow designer reading this: keep making the work that lights you up.
 Build the collections.
 Follow the weird idea.
 Say yes when the scary email shows up.
+Sometimes, that email turns out to be a pretty great one.

 Recent Posts